collocations.org

 He has an ingenious technique for dealing with problems of that sort.

-adopt, apply, deploy, employ, implement, try, use
+adopt, apply, deploy, employ, implement, try, use, utilize

 On the walls I applied the same technique as I had used for the ceiling.

-develop, devise, pioneer
+develop, devise, introduce, pioneer

 The technique was pioneered in California.

-acquire, learn, master, practise
+acquire, learn, master, practise/practice

-struggling to master the new technique
+The students were struggling to master the new technique.

-adapt, improve, perfect, work at/on | demonstrate, describe
+adapt, improve, perfect, refine, work on

-TECHNIQUE + VERB
+technique + VERB

 allow sth, enable sth